Questions & Answers with Nicholas J. Amato, Ph.D.

 We caught up with our colleague Nicholas Amato after an inspiring evening at Boston’s Symphony Hall, where he shared his musical talents as a member of the Kendall Square Orchestra’s Symphony for Science—in support of the fight against Frontotemporal Disorders.

-Nicholas talks science, music and what happens when the two meet…
+Nicholas talks about science, music and what happens when the two meet…

 Name: Nicholas J. Amato, Ph.D.